jundalisay/superbnetlify/content/en/research/indian/gospel/intro.md

-INTRODUCTION
+---
+title: "INTRODUCTION"
+image: "/covers/rama.jpg"
+weight: 1
+description: ""
+---

 by Swāmi Nikhilānanda

-Sri Ramakrishna, the God-man of modern India, was born at Kāmārpukur.
-This village in the Hooghly District preserved during the last century the idyllic simplicity of the rural areas of Bengāl.
-Situated far from the railway, it was untouched by the glamour of the city.
+Sri Ramakrishna was born at Kāmārpukur, a village in the Hooghly District in rural Bengāl.

+It was far from the railway, untouched by the city.
 It contained rice-fields, tall palms, royal banyans, a few lakes, and two cremation grounds.

 South of the village a stream took its leisurely course.
 A mango orchard dedicated by a neighbouring zamindār to the public use was frequented by the boys for their noonday sports.
 A highway passed through the village to the great temple of Jagannāth at Puri, and the villagers, most of whom were farmers and craftsmen, entertained many passing holy men and pilgrims.
 The dull round of the rural life was broken by lively festivals, the observance of sacred days, religious singing, and other innocent pleasures.

 About his parents Sri Ramakrishna once said: "My mother was the personification of rectitude and gentleness.
 She did not know much about the ways of the world; innocent of the art of concealment, she would say what was in her mind.
 People loved her for open-heartedness.
-My father, an orthodox brāhmin, never accepted gifts from the Śudrās.
+My father, an orthodox brāhmin, never accepted gifts from the
+Śudrās.
 He spent much of his time in worship and meditation, and in repeating God's name and chanting His glories.
-Whenever in his daily prayers he invoked the Goddess Gāyatri, his chest flushed and tears rolled down his cheeks.
+Whenever in his daily prayers he invoked the Goddess
+Gāyatri, his chest flushed and tears rolled down his cheeks.
 He spent his leisure hours making garlands for the Family Deity, Raghuvir."
 Khudirām Chattopādhyāya and Chandra Devi, the parents of Sri Ramakrishna, were married in 1799.
 At that time Khudirām was living in his ancestral village of Derepore, not far from Kāmārpukur.

 Their first son, Rāmkumār, was born in 1805, and their first daughter, Kātyāyani, in 1810.
 In 1814 Khudirām was ordered by his landlord to bear false witness in court against a neighbour.
 When he refused to do so, the landlord brought a false case against him and deprived him of his ancestral property.
 Thus dispossessed, he arrived, at the invitation of another landlord, in the quiet village of